Berkeley Summer Academy of Sustainability

 Dr. Matthew Sherburne

-Spring 2025: Properties of Materials, Phase Transformations and Kinetics
+Currently Teaching: Properties of Materials, Phase Transformations and Kinetics

 Matthew Sherburne earned his bachelor’s degrees in Mechanical Engineering and Materials Science and Mineral Engineering from the University of California at Berkeley.
 He then obtained his Master’s and his PhD in Materials Science and Engineering from UC Berkeley.
 His work focused on computational approaches to understanding the limits of the strengths of materials.
 Currently, his research focuses on applying computational techniques to the discovery, design, and development of materials for a sustainable world: solar energy, catalytic reaction, and CO2 reduction.